 Decide where your campaign will run by choosing one or more of the pages you’ve already defined.
 Or, create a new page.

 You can run multiple campaigns on a single page.
 For example, you might have one campaign that personalizes the hero image at the top and another that personalizes the email signup form at the bottom.
 A single campaign can also span multiple pages to create seamless messaging across a checkout funnel.

 Decide who will see your campaig by selecting one or more of the audiences you’ve already defined.
 Or, create a new audience.

 In the Editor, you’ll create a unique experience for each audience on each page.
 If a visitor falls into multiple audience, they'll only see one experience.
 You can decide which experience “wins” by prioritizing your audiences in a particular order.
 Visitors will see the highest-priority experience they qualify for.

-Unlike goals in Optimizely Classic, every event that you set up in Optimizely X Web is tracked all the time.
+Every event that you set up in Optimizely Web is tracked all the time.
 You don’t need to attach specific goals to each campaign that you run.
 However, you can choose one event as the primary metric for a campaign.
 This metric will show at the top of the Results page.